ggerganov/llama.cpp/doc/backend/CANN.md

 **Ascend NPU** is a range of AI processors using Neural Processing Unit.
 It will efficiently handle matrix-matrix multiplication, dot-product and scalars.

 **CANN** (Compute Architecture for Neural Networks) is a heterogeneous computing architecture for AI scenarios, providing support for multiple AI frameworks on the top and serving AI processors and programming at the bottom.
 It plays a crucial role in bridging the gap between upper and lower layers, and is a key platform for improving the computing efficiency of Ascend AI processors.
-Meanwhile, it offers a highly efficient and easy-to-use programming interface for diverse application scenarios, allowing users to rapidly build AI applications and services based on the Ascend platform.
+Meanwhile, it offers a highly efficient and easy-to-use programming interface for diverse application scenarios, allowing users to rapidly build AI applications and services based on the Alsscend platform.

 **Llama.cpp + CANN**